juanpc2018/Amiga-Guide-4000-4000T/README.md

 measuring power consumption in all places: AC Wall & DC each rail. </br>
 Emulating a CD32 & play all games from CD </br>
 using different GPUs like ZZ9000 fully upgraded, Picaso IV, </br>
-different sound cards like AmiGUS and others. </br>
+different sound cards like AmiGUS, Sonnata & others. </br>
 using different SCSI Zorro boards, maybe PPC CPU boards also. </br>
+iBrowser with SSL & TCP-IP CPU emulation, several tabs open to consume all 16MB FastRAM. </br>
+using RAM mods to 112MB, Zorro-3 Ram cards, etc.. </br>

 Using Real SCSI & IDE mechanical HDD's is pointless. </br>
-using SD, CF &/or SSD's can lower power consumption drastically. </br>
+SD, CF &/or SSD's can lower power consumption drastically. </br>
-HDD's consume 2A every spin-up. </br>
+HDD's consume ~2A every spin-up. </br>
 4x Mechanical HDD's spining-up at same time = ~8A at 12V. </br>
 CD-ROM / DVD-ROM, depends on the brand. </br>
 1x or 2x Floppy vs. Gotek or HxC ? </br>